Frequently asked questions

-In the past, norms were often ignored as ‘too complex’ to address, part of culture and outside the scope of development activity, or just ‘the way we have always done things’.
-But now, social norms and gender norms are being actively addressed by international development actors, and in social justice work, including those working on economic empowerment, efforts to end child marriage, improve sexual and reproductive health and enforce human rights law, among other issues.
-This growing attention to norms presents an opportunity for innovation to promote gender justice.
+In the past, norms were often ignored as ‘too complex’ to address, as an inevitable part of culture and outside the scope of development activity, or just ‘the way things have always been’.
+But now, social norms and gender norms are being actively addressed by actors in international development and social justice work, including those working on economic empowerment, ending end child marriage, improving sexual and reproductive health and enforcing human rights law, among many other issues.
+This growing focus on norms is an opportunity for innovation to promote gender justice.

 How do different disciplines understand social norms and gender norms?

-Ben Cislaghi, Karima Manji and Lori Heise (2018) offer a useful summary of different perspectives in Social norms and gender-related harmful practices:
+Ben Cislaghi, Karima Manji and Lori Heise (2018) offer a useful summary of different perspectives in social norms and gender-related harmful practices:

 Other disciplines, such as social psychology, philosophy and behavioural economics, have tended to define social norms as people’s beliefs about what others expect of them.
 Norms thus exist primarily inside the mind.
 Both perspectives have value; they differ, however, in how they understand and conceptualise the path to norm change.’

-These approaches are increasingly converging.
-For example, behavioural science-inspired approaches, which had implicitly assumed that people were free to adopt new norms and behaviour, are now paying increasing attention to power dynamics and the institutions that constrain behaviour and norm change.
+The two approaches are converging.
+For example, approaches inspired by behavioural science, which had implicitly assumed that people were free to adopt new norms and behaviour, are now paying more attention to power dynamics and the institutions that constrain behaviour and norm change.

 How do gender norms change?

-While some gender norms are rooted in religious or cosmological beliefs, or are understood as part of an overall world view, others have shallower foundations, are based on more situational factors, and may be more easily amenable to change.
+While some gender norms are rooted in religious or cosmological beliefs, or are seen as part of an overall world view, others have shallow foundations, are based on the immediate situation, and may be more easily changed.

 Social psychological analysis focuses on the individual and group processes that underpin norms and facilitate change.
-In Social norms and girls’ well-being: linking theory and practice (Appendix A), Vaitla, Taylor, Van Horn and Cislaghi give an overview of how social psychological approaches can help us understand norms and how they change.
-They explain the insights from various theoretical approaches, including social constructivism, social convention theory, game theory, and social identity theory, among others.
+In Social norms and girls’ well-being: linking theory and practice, Appendix A (2017), Bapu Vaitla, Alice Taylor, Julia Van Horn and Ben Cislaghi give an overview of how social psychological approaches can help us understand norms and how they change.
+They explain insights from different theoretical approaches, including social constructivism, social convention theory, game theory and social identity theory, among others.

-Sociological and economic analysis has explored the drivers of norm change at two levels: institutions, and the broader society of which they form part.
+Sociological and economic analysis has explored the drivers of norm change at two levels: institutions, and the broader society of which they form one part.
 Drivers of norm change include: economic development, urbanisation, the spread of education or technological change, and social or political movements.
 They also include changes within religious institutions, local societies and peer and interest group organisations, to name a few institutional forms.

 Resistance to norm change